- July 3, 2014

 - Category: Home Organization

-I was having a chat with one of my readers recently who shared that she follows all my home organizing tips to help her organize and maintain her home and home office.
+I was having a chat with one of my readers recently about home organizing.
+She shared that she follows all my home organizing tips to help her organize and maintain her home and home office.
+I feel blessed and filled with gratitude.

-It’s always nice to hear people say they enjoy reading my home organizing tips and find them helpful.
+It’s always nice to hear people say they enjoy reading my home organizing tips and find their feedback helpful.

-She told me that she is stuck with a basement full of things to deal with and just doesn’t know where to start.
+She told me that she was stuck with a basement full of things to deal with and just doesn’t know where to start.

 It doesn’t matter if you are moving, downsizing or just trying to make your existing space work for you – Keep it Simple!